Fibroxanthoma atypical C49; D48.1

 This section has been translated automatically.

-Usually well-demarcated nodule confined to the dermis and not extending into the subcutaneous adipose tissue (different from pleomorphic dermal sarcoma) consisting of atypical, spindle-shaped or pleomorphic cells with vesicular or bizarre, hyperchromatic nuclei.
-Bizarrely configured multinucleated giant cells and atypical mitoses are frequently encountered.
+Usually well-demarcated nodule confined to the dermis and not extending into the subcutaneous fatty tissue (in contrast to pleomorphic dermal sarcoma), consisting of atypical, spindle-shaped or pleomorphic cells with vesicular or bizarre, hyperchromatic nuclei.
+Bizarrely configured multinucleated giant cells and atypical mitoses are frequently found.

-Myxoid sections are not uncommon and may also dominate the histologic picture.
-Molecular pathology: detection of p53 mutations and TERT promoter mutations provide evidence of UV induction of the tumor.
+Myxoid sections, which can also dominate the histological picture, are not uncommon.
+Molecular pathology: the detection of p53 mutations and TERT promoter mutations provide evidence of UV induction of the tumor.

 Diagnosis